The Rapture and the Early Church

 I hear it said, "People in the Early Church thought Jesus could come back any moment."—and that's generally true.
 Some teachers then stretch that to say, "People in the Early Church believed in a 'Pre-trib' rapture, so we should, too."

 In order to help us sort it out, let's look at why many people in the Early Church believed that Jesus could come back at any minute.

-They thought the Gospel message had been preached to the "whole world."
+They thought the Gospel message had been preached to the "whole world" or "all nations."
 (They didn't know of the people who existed outside their maps.
 However, Jesus didn't say the gospel would be preached to everyone they knew, He said it would be preached to "the whole world".)

 They were being martyred for their faith.

 The temple in Jerusalem was destroyed.

 Jerusalem was destroyed.

 They thought they knew who the Antichrist was.
 (Did they?
 No.)